andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-class: center middle
+class: center

 #### .left[Axiom #2 🔮]
-## Complex systems are not intentionally messy*
+# Complex systems are not intentionally messy*

 --
 #### * for the most part